yongchuc/Remarkable/Contributing.md

 ## Code guidelines

-If you would like to contribute to Remarkable, first, I'd like to thank you!
-To adhere to code standards, please follow this [Code Guide](http://codeguide.co/#html).
+First of all, thank you!
+If you would like to contribute to Remarkable, please adhere to this [Code Guide](http://codeguide.co/#html).

 ### HTML